alexrudnick/dissertation/BURNDOWN.md

     * DONE surface wikipedia
   * SKIP MAYBE understand why doc2vec models are so huge for 200 dimensions but not 400 dimensions.
+  * DONE maybe rerun the word2vec experiements that we did with the regular feature file, since those seem to have used lemmas rather than surface forms. maybe surface forms help more?

 ## sequence
 CANCELED!!